New Romney Priory: Description

-The small medieval building, of which the original purpose in not known, is of stone rubble.
+The small medieval building, of which the original purpose is unknown, is of stone rubble.
 It has two pointed doorways, one of which is bricked up; there are three windows each with two lights, with a corbel-head in the spandrel between the lights.
 The adjacent wall is thought to be reconstructed from medieval stones; it has various windows and a bricked-up archway.
 The remains of the priory in the large garden west of the wall include a wall and archway, of brick and medieval stone; further remains are preserved below ground.